-The SPERCs are the Specific Environmental Release Categories.
-The SPERCs factsheets provide information on the operational conditions (OCs) and risk management measures (RMMs) and on the corresponding release factors to water, air, soil and waste in a downstream user sector.
+The SpERCs are the Specific Environmental Release Categories.
+The SpERCs factsheets provide information on the operational conditions (OCs) and risk management measures (RMMs) and on the corresponding release factors to water, air, soil and waste in a downstream user sector.

-The SPERCs can be used by registrants to perform the environmental exposure assessment part of their REACH chemical safety assessment.
+The SpERCs can be used by registrants to perform the environmental exposure assessment part of their REACH chemical safety assessment.